t-karasova/grs-samples-python/tutorial_querying.md

 ## Success

-You have completed the tutorial and now we **encourage** you to **test the search by yourself**, right here in the CloudShell environment, using different search queries.
+You have completed the tutorial and now we **encourage** you to **test the search by yourself**, right here in the Cloud Shell environment, using different search queries.

 **Thank you for completing this tutorial!**